Donald's Lucky Day

 Donald's Lucky Day is a 1939 Donald Duck cartoon released by Walt Disney Productions.

 Plot

-In a harborside building on a foggy night (February 13), which happens to fall on Friday the 13th, two criminals prepare a gift bomb to send to someone named "Scarpuss" at "1313 13th Street" for Valentine's Day.
+In a harborside building on a foggy night (February 13), which happens to fall on Friday the 13th, two criminals prepare a gift bomb for someone named "Scarpuss" at "1313 13th Street" for Valentine's Day.
 Donald Duck is hired to deliver the package, being unaware of the bomb it contains.
 Complications arise when a black cat crosses his path, but fortunately for Donald, the cat ends up knocking the bomb into the water of the harbor, and he survives.